top of page

 Anxiety and Depression

 At Armonk Integrated Psychiatry, we understand the unique pressures that living in Fairfield and Westchester counties, and surrounding areas, can bring.
-While you may have great success in some areas of life, anxiety or depression may occur, and you may not be sure why.
+While you may have great success in some areas of life, anxiety or depression may still occur, and you may not be sure why.
 Crises may be upsetting the balance in your life, and it may be difficult to ask for help when on the outside it can seem like “you have it all”.
 We know that living in this competitive environment has its own consequences and can contribute to strained marriages, anxious adolescents, stressed and unhappy parents.

-Whether you are suffering from a temporary sense of feeling overwhelmed or have had a lifelong struggle with significant depression or anxiety, Dr. Harris uses a variety of treatment methods to help.
-She will do a thorough evaluation to help determine the cause of the problem, including assisting in referral for neuropsychological testing when needed.
+Maybe you have been feeling burned out, defeated, and as though the joy has gone out of life.
+Whether you are suffering from a temporary sense of feeling overwhelmed or have had a lifelong struggle with significant depression or anxiety, we use a variety of treatment methods to help.
+We will do a thorough evaluation to help determine the cause of the problem, including assisting in referral for neuropsychological testing when needed.

 Eating Disorders